ftj258/cybersecurity-portfolio/resume/README.md

 # Fatema T. Johra

-Senior Information Security Expert | Incident Response | Cloud Security

-Cybersecurity professional with 7+ years of experience in enterprise incident response, cloud investigations, and security governance across federal and commercial environments.
+Cybersecurity and Incident Response professional with experience supporting enterprise and federal government environments.
+I am skilled in threat detection, digital forensics, incident response, and SIEM monitoring across enterprise and cloud systems.
+Experienced in developing security procedures, supporting risk management initiatives, and strengthening organizational cyber resilience.
+Proven ability to investigate security incidents, analyze indicators of compromise, and contribute to security operations aligned with the NIST Risk Management Framework.

 ---